tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 We moved silently, not knowing what to expect.

 My eyes were darting from one tree to another.
-It would be really easy to ambush us if we rushed towards like moths to a flame.
+It was hard not to feel like moths rushing to a flame.
 I felt blood beating in my ears, my palms got sweaty and my breathing was hard and heavy.
 I almost growled when a light in the distance disappeared suddenly.
 We all frowned and prepared for an attack.
 Ambush after all.

 We stood back-to-back, ready to fight back.
 Kiril was shaking, Batu was praying, and my heart was ready to jump out of my chest.
 My eyes were tearing up, knowing that the end was near.
 But to my surprise, nothing had happened.
 No attack followed, the silence didn’t break with screeches or growls.